MatiasOS/api-token-deployer/README.md

 ### Prerequisites

-Docker and Docker compose installed on you machine
+Docker and Docker compose installed on your machine

 ### Setup and Run